bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower_Part_I/README.md

-## Making it available to consumers
+## Making It Available to Consumers
 What is the best kind of automation?
 The kind you don't have to be involved in.
-So, let's take this to the next level and get out of the way and allow users to request this themselves!
+So, let's take this to the next level, get out of the way, and allow users to request this themselves!

-## Power to the (other) people!
+## Power to the (Other) People!
-Now that we've addressed credentials, variables, and dictionary mapping, let's go ahead and create a survey that our customers/users can access after all, if we're having to create a new variable file for each run we've just changed where we are doing our manual work.
+Now that we've addressed credentials, variables, and dictionary mapping, let's go ahead and create a survey that our customers/users can access.
+After all, if we're having to create a new variable file for each run, we've just changed where we are doing our manual work.

 **For the purposes of this walkthrough it is assumed that you already know how to create a Job Template and the steps leading up to that.**